mollie/commercetools/docs/deployment.md

 To run using a docker container, navigate to the root directory of the repository (where the Dockerfile is located) and build the container:
 `docker build -t ct-mollie-extension:latest .`

 The port number will default to 3000 (extension module) and 3001 (notifications module).
-It can also be passed as an argument to the build command like so:
-`docker build -t ct-mollie-extension:latest --build-arg PORT=3050 .`
+Depending on how you run it, you might need to map the docker port to your system port.

 After the docker image has built, you can now run your docker image with the following command:
 `docker run -e CT_MOLLIE_CONFIG="{...}" ct-mollie-extension:latest`